Bookkeeping Basics for Small Businesses

 Are you ready to dive into the wonderful world of bookkeeping for small business owners?
 Buckle up, because it’s going to be a wild ride.

-bookkeeping, this means that every transaction needs to have an equal and opposite reaction.
+And let’s not forget an accounting rule as old as time: debits should always equal credits.
+In bookkeeping, this means that every transaction needs to have an equal and opposite reaction.
 It’s like Newton’s Third Law but with less physics and more spreadsheets.
 But don’t worry, we’ll take care of this part.

-categorize your transactions correctly for
+Categorize transactions correctly for

-tax
+tax purposes

-purposes.
 Did you know that cat food isn’t a legitimate business expense unless you own a cat cafe (Honestly, that would be awesome).
 But seriously, tax season is no joke, and categorizing your transactions can save you from potential IRS woes.
 Plus, it’s also a chance for you to get creative with your business acumen.
 After all, who says buying donuts for the office isn’t a marketing expense? (definitely not the marketing team)!

 What to Record in your Books as a Small Business: